AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - `<add key="personalisationGroups.cookieKeyForPersistentMatchedGroups" value="myCookieKey"/>` - defines the cookie key name used for tracking which persistent (visitor) level groups the visitor has matched
 - `<add key="personalisationGroups.persistentMatchedGroupsCookieExpiryInDays" value="90"/>` - sets the expiry time for the cookie used for tracking which persistent (visitor) level groups the visitor has matched (default if not provided is 90)
 - `<add key="personalisationGroups.testFixedIp" value="37.117.73.202"/>` - sets up an "spoof" IP address to use, in preference to the actual one used for browsing the site, for testing country and/or region matching using IP address
-- `<add key="personalisationGroups.countryCodeProvider" value="MaxMindDatabase|CloudFlareCdnHeader"/>` - indicates which provider to use for country matching (the default is the MaxMind geo-location database, but a [Cloudflare CDN header](https://support.cloudflare.com/hc/en-us/articles/200168236-What-does-Cloudflare-IP-Geolocation-do-) is available to be configured to use too.
+- `<add key="personalisationGroups.countryCodeProvider" value="MaxMindDatabase|CdnHeader"/>` - indicates which provider to use for country matching (the default is the MaxMind geo-location database, but a CDN header, e.g. that from [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/200168236-What-does-Cloudflare-IP-Geolocation-do-) is available to be configured to use too.
+- `<add key="personalisationGroups.cdnCountryCodeHttpHeaderName" value="CF-IPCountry"/>` - if a CDN header is used for country matching due to the above configuration setting, this key can be used to define which header is looked for.
+If not provided, the default value of CF-IPCountry (as used by Cloudflare CDN) is used.

 ## How it works